 - Young age.
-Young age is the strongest risk factor, and most febrile seizures are seen in children who are between 6 months and 5 years of age.
-It's unusual for children under 6 months old to have a febrile seizure, and it's rare for these seizures to occur after 3 years of age.
-About 1 in 25 children experience a febrile seizure.
+Most febrile seizures occur in children between 6 months and 5 years of age.
+It's unusual for children younger than 6 months to have a febrile seizure, and it's rare for these seizures to occur after 3 years of age.

 - Family history.
 Some children inherit a family's tendency to have seizures with a fever.
 Additionally, researchers have linked several genes to a susceptibility to febrile seizures.

 - Febrile seizures fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/febrile_seizures/detail_febrile_seizures.htm.
 Accessed Nov.
-14, 2011.
+3, 2014.